 The dreams of pursuing higher education from top universities abroad are catching up amongst the new-gen youth like wildfire.
 This is the time of the year when a majority of study abroad aspirants would have received the acceptance letters.
-However, the financing part remains a major concern among the students and parents in India.
+However, the financing part (especially, education loans to study abroad) remains a major concern among the students and parents in India.
 So, how to fund study abroad?

 Scholarships and financial aid are definitely there.
 But, more often than not, they don’t cover the entire costs of abroad education.
 Education loans are good alternatives and provide tax benefits as well.